-This week’s blog is about Workamping jobs that are not so ordinary.
+This week’s blog is about a Workamping job that is not so ordinary.
 I have pulled an article from our May/June 2017 issue submitted by Mike Finke.

 Some of the photos were provided by the author, Mike Finke.
 Some were provided by the Clark County Shooting Complex.